alwynmathew/gradflow-check/README.md

 # Gradient flow check in Pytorch

-Check that the gradient flow is proper in the network
+Check that the gradient flow is proper in the network by recording the average gradients per layer in every training iteration and then plotting them at the end.
+If the average gradients are zero in the initial layers of the network then probably your network is too deep for the gradient to flow.

 ## Usage